alexgenin/chouca/README.md

   )
 ```

+Many models are supported by `chouca`: any neighborhood rule can be used, and rules
+depending on the global cover of a state can be included as long as it can be
+expressed as a polynomial of that state.
+If you don't if your model is supported or not,
+you can always write it: `chouca` will warn you if it cannot use your transition rules
+accurately.

 ## Motivation and objectives

 Probabilistic cellular automata are widely used in ecology to describe the dynamics of
 organisms in the landscape, and investigate how local interactions between organisms may
 affect the dynamic of a system as a whole.
-However, implementing them is often done using
+However, implementing those models is often
-ad-hoc R code, which is slow and error-prone. `chouca` aims at providing a high-level
+done using ad-hoc R code, which is slow, error-prone, and does not encourage exploring
+different variation around a single model. `chouca` aims at providing a high-level
 interface to such type of models, in order to reduce errors, and allow spending more time
 on model design, than debugging ugly code.